polterguy/polterguy.github.io/index.md

-# Magically create Web Apps
+# The programming language that does your job

 Magic allows you to create your entire Web app by simply clicking two buttons.
 The first button will automatically create your backend, by wrapping your database tables into CRUD HTTP REST endpoints.
 The